flaturtha/CharlieChan/_pages/downloads/generic-thanks/thank-you.md

     <p>I already mentioned a few names, authors of these novelettes.
 Maybe they’re familiar, maybe not.
 But each story in this LIBRARY was originally published in magazines like <em>The Black Mask, Complete Detective Tales, FBI Detective Stories, All Star Detective</em>, and more.
 They were published during the heyday of the pulp detective and mystery fiction, as early as 1895 and up through the 1950s.</p>

     <p>This isn’t any of that self-published, never edited or peer-reviewed junk that’s slung out by so many wannabe writers.
 This is tested and proven.
-Each one was vetted, reviewed, editing, and reworked by professional editors whose paycheck depended on finding well-written, exciting, suspenseful stories like the novelettes in the collection.</p>
+Each one was vetted, reviewed, edited, and reworked by professional editors whose paycheck depended on finding well-written, exciting, suspenseful stories like the novelettes in the collection.</p>

     <ul class="benefits">
       <li class="bold">Always have a great mystery story at your fingertips.</li>